yahoo/elide/elide-standalone/README.md

 You can add additional configuration by specifying the `applicationConfigurator` method.
 The class (i.e. the `Consumer`) is fully injectable and will take in the root Jersey `ResourceConfig` for your application.

 This method accepts a `ResourceConfig` object so you can continue to modify it as necessary.

-## <a name="moredetail"></a>Looking for More?

-For a more detailed example containing information about using security and additional features, see our [blog example](https://github.com/DennisMcWherter/elide-example-blog-kotlin).